The rise and rise of the Rock Musical

 The turning point came in 2002 with Queen musical We Will Rock You, written by Ben Elton and panned by critics it was a smash hit with audiences becoming the 10th longest running musical when it closed at the Dominion in 2014.
 Tottenham Court Road hasn’t been the same without Freddie Mercury looming over it.

 A string of rock jukebox musicals was to follow; American Idiot, Spring Awakening, Rock of Ages, The Toxic Avenger to name a few.
-In 2018 Knights of the Rose, a new musical will debut at the Arts Theatre.
-The blurb makes it sound like a rocky Game of Thrones but with songs by Bon Jovi, Bonnie Tyler, Meatloaf and No Doubt; this show has the potential to attract the audiences that have made shows like Rocky Horror, Bat Out of Hell and We Will Rock You gain huge successes in London and across the world.
+In 2018 Knights of the Rose, debuted at the Arts Theatre.
+The blurb suggests a rocky Game of Thrones with songs by Bon Jovi, Bonnie Tyler, Meatloaf, and No Doubt—this show could attract fans of hits like Rocky Horror, Bat Out of Hell, and We Will Rock You worldwide.

 By Shanine Salmon